 Step 4: Position the plant tie so that it sits just below the base of the peony flowers to give them the best support.
 If your peony ring is too low, the flowers can still flop over.

 Don’t worry too much if your DIY peony cage isn’t perfect.
 Once the plant is done blooming, you can simply remove the support.
-I usually remove my peony stakes and plant ties when I prune my peonies after they’re done blooming.
+I usually remove the stakes and plant ties when I prune my peonies after they’re done blooming.

 Peony Care & Growing Tips